CatalogueOfLife/coldp/README.md

 A comma concatenated list of alternative identifiers for the author.
 Every alternative identifier must be in the form of `scope:id`.
 See [identifiers](#Identifiers) for all details and common scopes.
-Recommended identifier scopes for authors are ipni, wikidata & viaf.
+Recommended identifier scopes for authors are orcid, ipni, wikidata & viaf.

 #### given
 List of given names, concatenated by a comma.